Omylink/OMYlink_u-boot/README.md

 ```

-`make omy` would build for U-Boot only for the omy devices
+`make omy` would build for U-Boot only for the OMYlink devices

 ```